 - Right-click on the Sound icon from the taskbar and select Sound settings.

 - In the Output section select the Headphones option.

-- Test if your headphones are working properly. and if they are not, follow the next method.
+- Test if your headphones are working properly, and if they aren’t, follow the next method.

 4. Run the sound troubleshooter

-- Press Win + X and choose Settings from the pop-up that appears.
+- Press Windows Key + X and choose Settings from the pop-up that appears.